singiamtel/watch_sqlite/README.md

 - Animated table updates using Framer Motion
 - Responsive design with Tailwind CSS
 - WebSocket communication for instant updates
-- Displays the last 100 entries in each table
+- Displays the latest entries first in each table
+- **Dynamic database selection** - connect to any SQLite database on your system

 ## Project Structure